 • Prepping for Cold Weather Power Washing

-In the event that you need to power wash in cold weather, make sure your work area is de-iced using rock salt or sand to avoid any slips or potential accidents.
+If you need to power wash in cold weather, ensure your work area is de-iced using rock salt or sand to avoid slips or potential accidents.
 Moreover, perform your power washing during the warmest part of the day, which tends to be in the afternoon, to help de-ice surfaces more effectively.

 A de-iced outdoor or indoor faucet should be used to ensure a free-flowing water source.
 Extra chemicals may be necessary as colder weather can potentially weaken their effectiveness.